Skip to main content

 Intermediate

 Recognizing the symptoms of metabolic dysregulation is the initial step.
 The subsequent phase of this journey involves understanding the precise biological mechanisms that connect a decline in testosterone to these physical experiences.
-The link between female androgen levels and is an area of growing clinical focus.
+The link between female androgen levels and metabolic health is an area of growing clinical focus.

 The evidence points toward testosterone’s integral role in modulating insulin sensitivity, directing body composition, and maintaining the efficiency of the body’s energy systems.
 When this hormonal signal is optimized, it can help restore a more favorable metabolic environment.